unexpectedjs/unexpected-dom/documentation/assertions/string/parsed-as-HTML.md

-Parses a string as a HTML document using the facilities available in the browser, with a fallback to jsdom, then forwards the result to the next assertion in the argument list:
+Parses a string as an HTML document using the facilities available in the browser, with a fallback to jsdom, then forwards the result to the next assertion in the argument list:

 ```js
 expect(